austinsmorris/how-we-work/coding-style/php.md

 ###Associative Array Keys###

-**Associative array keys must be in all lower-case and **`'underscore_separated'`**.**
+**Associative array keys MUST be in all lower-case and** `'underscore_separated'`**.**

 This is the cleanest way to support json serialization in a way that is human-readable and supports the use of javascript dot notation when consumed by a client.
-Therefore it shall be consistent in all code.
+Therefore, we want it to be consistent in all code.

 Yes:
 ```php